 Recent Works

 Encompassing the Lowlands (2023) - This composition was inspired by the folk tune ‘The Lowlands of Holland’ which was collected in Hampshire, UK, but is thought to have Irish roots.
-The rhythmic freedom and unusual melodic intervals of the original tune are fascinating and provide much of the source material for the piece.
+The rhythmic freedom and unusual melodic intervals of the folk tune are fascinating and provide much of the source material for the piece.
 My composition is scored for flute, clarinet, bassoon, violin, cello and piano and combines folk music elements (often written in heterophony) with more contemporary elements.

 Grotty Gavotte (2022) - This short piano piece was written for a friend in the Lake District (with a nice piano).
 She is a grade 7 pianist.
 I'm definitely not!